OpenAvenues-PickleRobotCompany/manipulator-control/README.md

 - Use inverse kinematics to obtain the desired theta1, theta2.
 - Use PID1, PID2 to obtain torque command based on the desired-current theta values.
 - Apply this torque command to the body id from URDF (setJointMotorControl)
+- Use forward kinematics to calculate the current end effector position and check if it is close to our desired position.

 ### Sources